musopa/Gemmas/README.md

-# J J Kovecses Plumbing and Heating. no job too big or small.. we work in all areas from maintinance to installation, boiler services and repairs,. gas safe registared
+# J J Kovecses Plumbing and Heating. no job too big or small.. from maintinance to installation, boiler services and repairs,. gas safe registared